ytliu74/obsidian-pseudocode/README.md

     ```
 ```

-This will be rendered as:
+This will be rendered as (to render line number, you need to toggle it in setting tab):

 <div align="center">
 <img src="assets/example.png" alt="example" width="70%">